 People don’t just “like” their pets, they love them.
-So there is very little as lovely as when people take that into consideration when it comes to gift-giving.
+So there is very little as lovely as when people consider that when it comes to gift-giving.

 Not everyone loves to have plastic bags of cat or dog food hanging around in their cupboard.
 You can create something unique by picking up a plain metal food bin and some metal paint.
 Pick a colour scheme that works with your friend’s decor.